shivayapandey/cat-dog-classification/README.md

 ## 📷 Dataset

-The dataset is composed of labeled images of dogs and cats, segmented into training and testing sets.
-The model achieved an 80% accuracy rate and underwent validation using personal pet photos.
+The dataset used in this project was obtained from Kaggle, a platform for data science and machine learning.
+It consists of labeled images of delightful dogs and charming cats, segmented into training and testing sets.
+To access the original dataset and explore more Kaggle competitions and datasets, visit the [Kaggle website](https://www.kaggle.com/).

+The dataset used in this project can be found at [Link to Kaggle Dataset](https://www.kaggle.com/datasets/salader/dogs-vs-cats).

 ## 📈 Model Performance

 Visualize the training and validation accuracy and loss with the provided code snippets.

-## 🧐 Evaluation Metrics

-Consider additional evaluation metrics such as precision, recall, and F1 score, especially if there's class imbalance.

 ## 🌟 Next Steps